Ectypia clio (Packard, 1864)

 Walnut Cyn, 6500 ft

 Specimen courtesy of CUIC

 Photograph copyright: Merrill A. Peterson

-Ectypia clio is a medium size (FW length 15 - 20 mm) white moth with a few longitudinal black veins producing a streaked appearance to the forewing.
+Ectypia clio is a medium-sized (FW length 15 - 20 mm), white moth with a few longitudinal black veins producing a streaked appearance to the forewing.
 The black marks are longest along the cubital vein continued to the outer margin on M3 and on vein 1A+2A at the posterior margin.
 The lines limited to the distal veins near the outer margin elsewhere, strongest at the apex.
 The hindwings are pure white or pure white with small black dots on the veins at the wing margin.
 The head and dorsal antennae are white.
 The dorsal thorax is white with ochre and black lines on the collar and tegulae.
 The abdomen is ochre dorsally and white ventrally, with a series of black dots in the dorsal midline and along each side.

 No other moths are likely to be confused with this distinctive species.